St Peter's Church, Nottingham

 St Peter's Church, formally The Church of St Peter with St James, is an Anglican parish church in the city centre of Nottingham, England.
 It is part of the parish of All Saints', St Mary's and St Peter's, Nottingham.

 The church is Grade I listed by the Department for Culture, Media and Sport as a building of outstanding architectural or historic interest.

 History

 St Peter's is one of the three mediaeval parish churches in Nottingham, the others being St Mary's and St Nicholas.
 The parish of St. James' Church, Standard Hill, founded in 1807 was united with St Peter's in 1933 and the official title "St Peter with St James" came into being.
 (St James's was demolished a few years later; some monuments from St James's are preserved in St Peter's.)

 The church shows traces of many stages of construction from about 1180 onwards (the original church of around 1100 was destroyed by fire).

 List of incumbents

 Music

-St Peter's has a new organ, a choir and a series of Saturday morning concerts.
+St Peter's has an organ, a choir and a series of Saturday morning concerts.
 The Organist & Director of Music since 2007 is Peter Siepmann.